Oxeigns/Guard/README.md

 ## Usage

-The bot offers a few moderation tools:
+The bot offers a set of moderation tools:

+- `/start` or `/menu` – open the inline control panel.
+- `/help` – display available commands.
+- `/ping` – simple health check.
-- `/approve` and `/unapprove` – manage approved users in a group.
+- `/approve` and `/unapprove` – manage approved users.
+- `/setautodelete <seconds>` – automatically delete messages from non‑admins.
+- `/biolink [on|off]` – toggle the bio link filter.
 - `/viewapproved` – list approved users.
-- `/setautodelete <seconds>` – automatically delete messages from non‑admins.
-- `/mute`, `/kick`, `/ban` – basic moderation actions on a replied user.
-- `/start` – open the settings panel in private chat or for group admins.

-Only group admins can use these commands.
+Only group admins can use these commands in group chats.

+Most commands present inline buttons for quick access to approval actions and setting toggles.

 The bot stores all data in a local SQLite database by default.
 Set the